WLCG-AuthZ-WG/wlcg-authz-docs/docs/token-based-authorization/configuration/xrootd.md

 ATLAS plans to rely exclusively on storage scopes in the tokens and that's why your production `acc.authdb` configuration should not contain any mapping for `wlcg.groups` that can be present in the token.
-All accesses to the storage with tokens that doesn't contain relevant storage scopes should be rejected.
-Newer version of scitoken library together with XRootD 5.7.0 now support also explicit strategy for token authorization using `authorization_strategy` configuration option (related [xrootd#2121](https://github.com/xrootd/xrootd/issues/2121)).
+All accesses to the storage with tokens that doesn't contain relevant storage scopes should be rejected. er version of scitoken library together with XRootD 5.7.0 now support also explicit strategy for token authorization using `authorization_strategy` configuration option (related [xrootd#2121](https://github.com/xrootd/xrootd/issues/2121)).